 New Zealand plans new tax for giants like Google, Facebook

-WELLINGTON, New Zealand (AP) — New Zealand's government announced plans on Monday for a new tax targeting online giants like Google and Facebook that earn plenty of money in the country but pay little tax.
+WELLINGTON, New Zealand (AP) — New Zealand's government plans a new tax targeting online giants like Google and Facebook that earn plenty of money in the country but pay little tax.

 Prime Minister Jacinda Ardern said there's a gap that needs to be closed.